 Current Series:

-The Minor Prophets carry a major message.
-They shine a spotlight on three facets of God’s character: His sovereignty, His holiness, and His love.
-Meanwhile, they also teach us about justice, hope, and delighting in the Lord with joy.
-Ultimately, they point us to Jesus — the sovereign one — who is our source of joy, hope, and redemption.
+The Minor Prophets of the Old Testament shine a spotlight on God’s character — His sovereignty, holiness, and love — and teach us about justice, hope, and delighting in the Lord with joy.
+The Apostles of the New Testament were chosen and sent by Christ to carry the gospel of Christ to the world.
+Ultimately, both the Prophets and Apostles point us to Jesus — the sovereign one — who is our source of joy, hope, and redemption.

 Recent Series:

-As we closed out 2024, Year of Worship, we began The Year of the Creeds for 2025.
+2025 is our Year of the Creeds, Confessions, and Definitions for 2025.
 The creeds have been an integral part of church theology, unquestioned and authoritative, for the last 1,500 years.
 These “guardrails” are still just as relevant today.
-We will highlight the creeds weekly, and I’m encouraging you to read them on your own.
+We will highlight the creeds weekly, and we're encouraging you to read them on your own.

 Sermon Outlines